 Hon'Tihl's ship was on a simple bio-survey mission.
 Which makes the weapons burns on his body and his cry of "Victory" rather unusual.
 Needing to get to the bottom of things, Dax and O'Brien head off in search of the ships mission recorder.

 As Odo leaves, he's racked by a mysterious force.
-His head splitting in two, and Quark hurrying off to find Bashir.
+His head morphs oddly as if it's shape-shifting of its own accord, and nearly splits in two before returning to normal, and so Quark goes hurrying off to find Bashir.

 Awakening in sickbay, Odo appears no worse for wear.
 Which is good, because Bashir has zero clue about how his body works.
-He prepares to leave, only to be stopped by Bashir.
-Who starts talking like a bad guy, and questioning him about an "Uneasy alliance" aboard DS9.
+He prepares to leave, only to be stopped by Bashir, who starts talking tough in a manner that is very out of character, and questioning Odo about an "Uneasy alliance" aboard DS9.

 Bashir isn't the only one acting funny.
 Dax has gone spacey, randomly recounting old stories out of the blue.
 Kira has become a vicious conniver, looking to topple Sisko and O'Brien.
 Sisko has become an aloof and paranoid man, with O'Brien as his threatening right hand man.

-With the mission recorder recovered, O'Brien sets to work decrypting the journal logs, while Sisko cowers in his room building a clock.
+With the mission recorder recovered, O'Brien sets to work decrypting the journal logs, while Sisko holes up in his room building a clock.